Sony FS7 on DJI Ronin-M? Yes, you can!

 The screen can be adjusted as it’s already designed.
 Her is side by side during the interview session.

-As I owned the Sony FS7 Mk2, the square rods still fit a 15mm round shaped and still hold firmly, the older version is also compatible.
+As I owned the Sony FS7 Mk2, the square rods still fit a 15mm round shaped.
+It still holds firmly, the older version is also compatible.
+There are other Smallrig or wooden camera handle that can be put on top of this Nato rail.

 The third and last challenge was to balance it all.
-I order a copy of the Cinemilled.
+I order a copy of the Cinemilled on Taobao or Amazon.
+The brand Catclaw just worked for me.

-I also have to extend the Ronin-M vertical 15mm (#1766).
-I did not need to get extra counterweight using a large SWIT battery.
+I extend the DJI Ronin-M vertical 15mm (#1766).
+There is not need to get extra counterweight using a large SWIT battery.

 The weight of it was enough to get it perfectly static even without powering the motor.
 These batteries are actually very nice as they are compatible with Sony, meaning that you can have the remaining time accurate on your screen; they also last about 500mn!